 The Background activities of internet-connected apps can place a serious drag on your connection if you have several running at once.
 Close idle apps completely or optimize their settings to control when they can use the internet.
 You should also regularly check your device’s background activities to verify how much background bandwidth is being used.

 Consider using offline versions of any apps for which you don’t absolutely need internet access.
-Clearing browser and system caches can also help.
+Clearing browser and system caches can also help achieve the best Wi-Fi experience possible.

 5. Keep Devices free of Malware and Viruses